ublue-os/bluefin/README.md

 > What about codecs?

 Everything you need is included.
+You will need to [configure Firefox for hardware acceleration](https://ublue.it/codecs/)

 > How do I get my GNOME back to normal Fedora defaults?